 I busted through the last few feet of underbrush and into a wide open space.
 Now standing on dry rocks, I gazed upon the perfect, rippling flat across from me, just downstream of a prime spillout.
-In average flows, this river bumps up against a thick tangle of briers and a maze of bank side tree parts.
-But as the water recedes to low flows, the eastern bank becomes an exposed bed of broken limestone.
+In average flows, this river bumps up against a thick tangle of briers and a maze of bankside tree parts.
+But as the water recedes to low flows, the western bank becomes an exposed bed of broken limestone.
 And here I stood.

 The faint smell of decaying crayfish and stranded caddis cases caught my attention.
 It signaled that the water had only recently dropped below this dry shelf.
 I thought about all of this and more.
 Then I sighed and breathed deep while stretching my arms toward the sunless sky.
 After being hunched over and half-crawling through fifty yards of tangled brush to get here, the contrast of open space was startling — and welcome.